ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 17. Key - **SalesOrdersOverduePaymentOrdersCheckDisabled**
-- a.Action: When the key has value and this value is "1", on Sales order document release overdue Payment orders check is not performed.
+- a.Action: When the key has value and this value is "1", on sales order document release overdue payment orders check is not performed.
 In all other cases, such check is performed.
 - b.The user sets it manually.

 18. Key - **SimpleFilterLayout**
 - a.Action: When the value of the key is "1", then the "Use simple layout for filter panels" option is check-marked and the visualization of the navigator filter panels for the specified user is in the format "Field OR Value".
 If the value of the key is "0", then the "Use simple layout for filter panels" option is not check-marked and the visualization of the navigator filter panels for the specified user is in the format "Field: Value".
-- b.The user set it manually through File tab → Settings → "Use simple layout for filter panels".
+- b.The user sets it manually through File tab → Settings → "Use simple layout for filter panels".
 But if the key is not configured for the particular user, then the system will use the default value.
 The default value depends on the system version:
     - until Version 2019.1 - the default value is "0";
     - in Version 2019.1 and later - the default value is "1"